trin-159/VisionJ/README.md

 ## From Java

-This repository is the main ImageJ2 application, which brings together all of ImageJ2 under the artifact [net.imagej:imagej](https://maven.scijava.org/index.html#nexus-search;gav~net.imagej~imagej~~~~kw,versionexpand).
+This repository is the main VisionJ application, which brings together all of VisionJ under the artifact [net.imagej:imagej](https://maven.scijava.org/index.html#nexus-search;gav~net.imagej~imagej~~~~kw,versionexpand).
 It is the easiest entry point if you are looking to use ImageJ2 as a library from your own software.
 E.g., in your Maven `pom.xml`: